OutSystems/docs-bestpractices/src/infrastructure-management/design-infrastructure/scaling-ha-servers.md

 ![ ](images/scaling-ha-servers_0.png)

-To properly scale your **Front-end** horizontally, Outsystems recommends that you decide on a suitable set of hardware specs for the **Front-end** server, and replicate that configuration on subsequent **Front-end** machines.
+To properly scale your **Front-end** horizontally, OutSystems recommends that you decide on a suitable set of hardware specs for the **Front-end** server, and replicate that configuration on subsequent **Front-end** machines.

-### Deployment Controller
+### Deployment controller

 This service can only grow vertically since it has no cluster capability.
 Adding CPU cores, memory and increasing disk I/O will provide faster compile times for large/very active teams.

 ![ ](images/scaling-ha-servers_1.png)

-In a Production environment, it is only in use when new application versions are published.
-In a Development environment, it is used every time a developer publishes an eSpace, application or solution.
+In a Production environment, it's only in use when new application versions are published.
+In a Development environment, it's used every time a developer publishes an module, application or solution.

 ### Scheduler